faviq/faviq/codes/README.md

 db = DocDB(wiki_db_file)

-retrieval_documents = [] # the i-th item of the list contains top-K retrived passages for the i-th question for instance_retrieved_idxs in retrieved_idxs:
+retrieval_documents = [] # the i-th item of the list contains top-K retrived passages for the i-th claim for instance_retrieved_idxs in retrieved_idxs:
     instance_retrieval_documents = []
     for topk_passages_pred in instance_retrieved_idxs[:top_k_passages]: